Letty Serrano appeared to be a typical high school student with a loving family until she was forced into sex trafficking.

 “I feel like I let her down,” Rivera said.

 Now, the family is raising money on Facebook for Serrano’s funeral expenses.
 They also want people to know how prevalent sex trafficking is in Houston, and how to help fight it.

 “It’s a very familiar story, unfortunately,” Micah Gamboa, executive director of Elijah Rising.

-The non-profit says suicide is common among sex-trafficking victims because their traffickers are rarely ever caught.
+The non-profit says suicide is common among sex trafficking victims because their accusers are rarely ever caught.

 Copyright © 2019 KTRK-TV.
 All Rights Reserved.